Who We Are

 We are first-generation farmers who believe small farms play a pivotal role in the work of preserving local food supplies, decreasing energy consumption, and bringing neighbors together in authentic communities.

 In the age-old tradition of apprenticeship, we learned season-extension and cold-weather farming methods from other farmers.
 Before Bluestem Farm, we worked on a self-sufficient biodynamic community farm in rural northwestern Russia and a diversified organic raw-milk dairy in northern New England.
 Even when we lived in New York City, we kept chickens and had a container garden.

 Each year, Aaron raises thousands of animals on pasture and grows thousands of pounds of certified organic vegetables.
 Formative experiences include thru-hiking the Appalachian Trail as a young man, hitchhiking, and fatherhood.
 He's got a great memory for books.

 Each year we're lucky to have the help of several fine people.
-We're hiring now for the 2019 growing season.
-Details & application below.
+If you’re curious, check out the details below.

 Mary's past is littered with partial careers in teaching, cooking, and writing.
 At Bluestem Farm, she takes the helm as head egg washer, delivery driver, and pickle maker.
 She's usually the person at the other end of an email, and she usually has salad dressing on her shirt.

 Much of the 80 acres of woods, rolling grassland, and gardens that make up this place were fallow from the early sixties until 2012, when we came to own the land.
 During that time, the farm’s many habitats were protected in an interconnected patchwork vibrant with plant and animal life.